Your cart is empty

 This tea has a very greedy aspect, round in mouth, we have almost the impression to drink and to eat at the same time.

-This tea is made of large old leaves that are first steam roasted according to the Japanese method for 30 seconds at 100 °.
+This tea is made of large old leaves that are first steamed according to the Japanese method for 30 seconds at 100 °.
 This stops the oxidation process, only black tea is an oxidized tea.
 When the leaves have gained flexibility, they are rolled to obtain this fine and long shape.
 As green bancha tea is a late tea, the rolling must be done immediately after roasting to facilitate this operation.
 Older tea leaves contain less water and are therefore less malleable.

 When the tea leaves are rolled, they are dried.
 This step is quick and lasts only a few minutes.
 The leaves are placed on racks in a dryer where hot air circulates.
 They lose almost all their moisture, the desired rate is around 5 to 6%.